florianmoss/openshift-developer-enablement/README.md

 The goal for this week is to understand what a container is, how it differs from traditional application, and how a container works.

+You can find the full script for this session [here.](https://github.com/florianmoss/openshift-developer-enablement/blob/master/week2/containers.md)

 ## Week 2 - Self Guided Exercises

 // to be added